-Solvents – A volatile liquid, consisting of one or more components, and is able to dissolve binders and other constituents without the need of a chemical reaction (7).
-Most solvents are volatile under normal application conditions and make paint processing suitable for application.
+Solvents – A volatile liquid, consisting of one or more components, and can dissolve binders and other constituents without the need for a chemical reaction (7).
+Most solvents are volatile under normal application conditions and make paint processing suitable for the application.

 The pigment, binder and solvent all play significant roles in anticorrosive coatings, and as such will be discussed separately.
 Additives represent a huge variety of specialist chemicals designed for specific applications, and discussion of the full gamut of additives falls outside the scope of this article.

 Pigments which play a role in imparting anticorrosive properties to a coating can be classified in three broad categories: barrier, sacrificial and inhibitive.
-Barrier pigments typically act in a physical way, using a flat, flake-like lamellar structure with a high aspect ratio to lengthen the diffusion path for corrosive species through the dried paint film.
-This has the additional benefit of providing internal reinforcement to the paint film, increasing mechanical strength and intercoat adhesion while reducing UV absorption.
+Barrier pigments typically act physically, using a flat, flake-like lamellar structure with a high aspect ratio to lengthen the diffusion path for corrosive species through the dried paint film.
+This has the additional benefit of providing internal reinforcement to the paint film, increasing mechanical strength and inter-coat adhesion while reducing UV absorption.
 Of these pigments, the most widespread is micaceous iron oxide (MIO), a crystalline form of iron oxide (α-Fe2O3).
-Named due to the fact that it fractures into thin flakes when dispersed, giving a final appearance very similar to that of mica (6).
-In order to achieve optimal barrier properties, coatings using barrier pigments are typically formulated to a PVC of between 25 and 40%, well below CPVC.
+Named because it fractures into thin flakes when dispersed, giving a final appearance very similar to that of mica (6).
+To achieve optimal barrier properties, coatings using barrier pigments are typically formulated to a PVC of between 25 and 40%, well below CPVC.

 Another major component of any paint is the solvent, which is only intended to be in the film temporarily while it dries.
-However, solvents play a number of important roles, including dissolving, dispersing or wetting other components, reducing the viscosity to allow for application, and slowing the drying rate to allow for improved film formation.
+However, solvents play several important roles, including dissolving, dispersing or wetting other components, reducing the viscosity to allow for application, and slowing the drying rate to allow for improved film formation.
 Coatings are normally classed based on the highest concentration solvent, being either water-based, solvent-based, or solvent-free.
-As stated earlier, there is a major drive to move towards environmentally friendly formulations, and to get away from the dependence on solvent-based coatings, particularly in the performance coating sector.
+As stated earlier, there is a major drive to move towards environmentally friendly formulations and to get away from the dependence on solvent-based coatings, particularly in the performance coating sector.

-An interesting category of coating is ‘solvent-‘free’ systems, essentially 100% solid powder based systems.
+An interesting category of coating is ‘solvent-‘free’ systems, essentially 100% solid powder-based systems.
 These are applied electrostatically and then baked, using thermoset or thermoplastic polymers to provide a durable protective finish.
 This is considered an environmentally friendly alternative to solvent-based coatings, as the formulations contain no solvents.
-However, these coating require baking after application to form an impervious layer, requiring additional infrastructure for application.
+However, these coatings require baking after application to form an impervious layer, requiring additional infrastructure for the application.
 This drastically limits the size of the items that can be powder coated, meaning limited application for offshore infrastructure.
-A further issue is the difficulty with maintenance, as powder coatings can’t be overcoated or touched up.
+A further issue is a difficulty with maintenance, as powder coatings can’t be overcoated or touched up.

 A wide range of organic liquids, such as aromatic and aliphatic hydrocarbons, glycol esters, and alcohols have been applied in traditional solvent-based coatings.
-However, the correct choice of solvent technology for anticorrosive coatings depends on the required properties in relation to the conditions of the binder of the system, as well as the environment, method of application, curing, pigmentation, and nature of the substrate.
+However, the correct choice of solvent technology for anticorrosive coatings depends on the required properties about the conditions of the binder of the system, as well as the environment, method of application, curing, pigmentation, and nature of the substrate.

-Figure 3: Classification of binder by curing mechanism and potential application environments (adapted from (2))
+Figure 3: Classification of the binder by curing mechanism and potential application environments (adapted from (2))

 The final category of reaction curing binders is zinc silicates.
 These are inorganic zinc coatings which have an intrinsic ability to provide cathodic protection.
-The curing of zinc silicate requires atmospheric moisture and is initiated by a reaction between polysilicic acid and metallic zinc (6), in which the major part of the metallic zinc, which has not reacted, is surrounded by an insoluble matrix of zinc silicate..
-Due to the moisture curing reaction requiring atmospheric water to take place, a certain minimum humidity level is required for application (2).
+The curing of zinc silicate requires atmospheric moisture and is initiated by a reaction between polysilicon acid and metallic zinc (6), in which the major part of the metallic zinc, which has not reacted, is surrounded by an insoluble matrix of zinc silicate.
+Due to the moisture-curing reaction requiring atmospheric water to take place, a certain minimum humidity level is required for application (2).
 Zinc silicate coatings are unique because they offer excellent protection to steel substrates despite defects in the coating surface, such as scratches, pinholes or voids.
 Further, zinc silicate coatings are typified by having excellent mechanical properties, with good resistance to impacts, scratching and abrasion.
-They are also good for high-heat applications, and (when appropriately formulated) are suitable for immersion in salt water.
+They are also good for high-heat applications, and (when appropriately formulated) are suitable for immersion in saltwater.
 However, they do require care when applying, typically done by specialists.

 Selecting a coating system